 - NASM certified personal trainer with 5 years of experience helping clients of all ages in both a gym and home setting.

-- Group exercise specialist holding a NASM certification capable of holding a variety of group exercise classes.
+- Group exercise specialists holding a NASM certification can hold various group exercise classes.

-- Excellent client retention rate in all previous employment positions.
+- The excellent client retention rate in all previous employment positions.
 Personal trainer of the year – Joe’s Gym (2017).

 Ok, so this gives you a basic idea.